Helen Shaver

+In the mid-1990s, Shaver began working as a television director, directing more than 50 shows.
+She won three Directors Guild of Canada Awards, one Directors Guild of America Award for Outstanding Directing – Miniseries or TV Film, two Canadian Screen Awards, and three Women's Image Network Awards.
+She was nominated for an Emmy Award for directing the 1999 television movie Summer's End and in 2020 made her big screen debut with the drama film Happy Place.
+In 2004, Shaver was inducted into Canada's Walk of Fame.

 Early life

-Shaver was born and raised, with five sisters, in St. Thomas, Ontario, Canada, a small city located near London, Ontario.
-As a child, she suffered from chronic rheumatic fever and, between the ages of five and twelve, was forced to spend six months of each year in bed or in hospitals, which she said fostered her introspective side.
-She attended the Banff School of Fine Arts as a teenager and studied acting at the University of Victoria in British Columbia.
+Shaver was born and raised with five sisters in St. Thomas, Ontario, Canada.

 Career

-After roles in such Canadian features as Outrageous!
+After roles in Canadian features such as Outrageous!
 (1977), Starship Invasions (1977), Who Has Seen the Wind (1977) and High Ballin' (1978), Shaver won a Canadian Film Award as Best Lead Actress opposite Tom Berenger (for her performance as "Ann MacDonald") in In Praise of Older Women (1978).

 Shaver was one of the stars of director Sam Peckinpah's final film, 1983's The Osterman Weekend.
 In 1985, Shaver starred in Desert Hearts as a 1950s university professor who falls in love with another woman.
 Her performance, with co-star Patricia Charbonneau, drew critical praise and Shaver won the Bronze Leopard Award at the Locarno International Film Festival.
-Another prominent film performance during that time came in 1986 as the love interest of Paul Newman in his Oscar-winning portrayal of "Fast" Eddie Felson in Scorsese's The Color of Money, a sequel to 1961's The Hustler.
+Another prominent film performance during that time came in 1986 as the love interest of Paul Newman in his Oscar-winning portrayal of "Fast" Eddie Felson in Martin Scorsese's The Color of Money, a sequel to 1961's The Hustler.